 1. Ask about the family during the interview

-What you’re looking for, says Steve, is connective tissue.
+What you’re looking for, says Giglietta, is connections.
 “The more connective tissue you can build between their interests and what’s available where they’re moving, the better.
 Especially in a lot of smaller communities where people from the East or West Coasts assume that certain things aren’t available there, when, in truth, they are.
 It’s a matter of education.”

 Before the on-site visit, it’s wise to be proactive.
 Send the family links to websites that offer an attractive picture of your geographical area, points of interest, even cities close by that offer amenities the locals enjoy.
 Candidates’ random googling may lead to unfair, less-than-complimentary impressions of your town.
 A little initiative can guide their online research to your advantage.